Oktoberfest: Oide Wiesn (historical Oktoberfest)

 The historical Oktoberfest (Oide Wiesn, Bavarian for “old fairground”) was introduced in 2010 for the 200th anniversary of Oktoberfest.
 It was held on the former site of the Central Agricultural Festival (ZLF) at the south end of the Theresienwiese and became a recurring feature from 2011.

 The event opened one day before the main festival with the traditional keg tapping by the Lord Mayor.
-In 2012, the Munich City Council set the 2013 entry fee at €3 with re-entry permitted, while historic rides cost €1 per use.
+In 2012, the Munich City Council set the 2013 entry fee at €3 with re-entry permitted, while rides cost €1 per use.
 Seating in the musicians’ tent was expanded, and a €200,000 grant supported the Showman Foundation’s museum tent, velodrome, and children’s programme.
 Six Munich breweries presented historical dark beers, mugs bore the inscription "Münchner Bier" instead of logos, and closing time was set at 20:00.
 Attendance exceeded 500,000 in the first year, leading to temporary closures.
 The council also approved an Oide Wiesn in 2015 before the return of the Central Agricultural Exhibition in 2016.

-The fenced grounds cover 2 ha and feature historic rides such as a carousel and chain swing, beer tents serving dark beer based on early 19th-century recipes, food stalls including Steckerlfisch grills, an animal tent and racecourse run by Hellabrunn Zoo and the Bavarian Farmers’ Association, and a museum tent curated by the Munich Stadtmuseum.
+The fenced grounds cover 2 ha and feature rides such as a carousel and chain swing, beer tents serving dark beer based on early 19th-century recipes, food stalls including Steckerlfisch grills, an animal tent and racecourse run by Hellabrunn Zoo and the Bavarian Farmers’ Association, and a museum tent curated by the Munich Stadtmuseum.
 Cultural performances have included local groups such as the Biermösl Blosn.